Preparing for the Holidays

 Look, the holidays are meant for a little indulgence and there’s certainly nothing wrong with that.
 However, it’s still important to maintain your health and wellness.
 If staying fit through the holidays is one of your goals, you’re in the right spot.

 You can totally enjoy the delicious and cozy holiday season while sticking to your fitness goals.
 Here, we’ll share ways to stay healthy and fit for the holidays.

 Find the Motivation to Stay In Shape

-A great way to stay to on track is to sign up for a post-holiday challenge like a boxing match or marathon early in the year.
-When you know you have something to look forward to at the end of the festivities, it will make you think twice about letting your fitness go.
+- Set post-holidays goals.
+Another reason many people may stray during the holidays is not having any clear-cut, immediate goals to work on during the holidays.
+This is usually the time between goals.
+A great way to stay on track is to sign up for a post-holiday fitness challenge like a boxing match or marathon early in the year.
+Or, you can even sign up for one of the many social media fitness challenges to keep yourself accountable with a community.
+When you know you have something to look forward to at the end of the festivities, it will make you think twice about giving up your training.